uclaacm/hack.uclaacm.com/posts/fall2019/js-chats-2/index.md

   const thread = getAvailableThread();

   // Send the task type as well as the parameters to the worker thread.
 The
-  // worker thread would then call fetchWorker(url_str, callback) immediately. thread.Run(FetchWorker, url_str, callback);
+  // worker thread would then call fetchWorker(url, callback) immediately. thread.run(fetchWorker, url, callback);

   // The fetch has been started, so our job here is done.
 }